 Beautiful beaches, wonderful traditional cafes, often lively bars and wealth of cultural delights abound, and a variety of interesting buildings plus fine restaurants serving local produce can be found here.

-From the luxury yachts in the pretty harbour to the boutique shops in the villages, there is something for everyone here.
+From the luxury yachts in the pretty harbor to the boutique shops in the villages, there is something for everyone here.

 Glorious Beaches – and an amazing archipelago

 The sun, sea and sand element of a summer holiday is not lost on those who promote tourism in the Maddalena Archipelago; having been home to a large NATO base until recently the locals are used to incomers, and welcome tourists with friendly smile and enthusiasm.

 The beaches surrounding the islands are stunning: on La Maddalena itself – the main island in the group – are Spalmatore and Tegge, both wonderfully open and accessible stretches of sand, while nearby Testa del Polpo also appeals to beach lovers.

 Caprera, the second island in the group, is home to equally stunning sands, in particular the Cala Garibaldi and Il Relitto, both of which come highly recommended.

 Perhaps the best way to get the best from the Archipelago is to hire a car at the Olbia airport for the duration of your stay.